5 Powerful Soft Skills That Every SEO Should Have

 SEO is not just about finding out what’s wrong with a website and telling your clients or coworkers about it.
 To make an impact, you need to cultivate desirable soft skills.

 Soft skills are those that are complementary to your hard skills.
-In SEO, your hard skills are your core technical skills and would be things like using spreadsheets, creating SEO strategies, executing SEO tactics and so on.
+In SEO, your hard skills are your core technical skills, such as using spreadsheets, creating SEO strategies, executing SEO tactics, and so on.